Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Background

-There are different libraries that allow to create a witness -- an assignment of input signals that is derived from the parameters on which the corresponding algorithm runs -- to generate a \ac{crs} and derive proving and verification keys from a circuit implemented in Circom, and ultimately to generate and verify \acp{snark}.
-Arguably, the most simple to use is SnarkJS~\citep{iden32022snarkjs}, which provides witness (using \ac{wasm}) and proof generation and proof verification in Javascript (Node.js) for the Groth16 and Plonk proof system.
-For productive use, there are also a highly optimized \Cpp and Intel~x86~Assembly-based witness generation~\citep{iden32022circom} and Groth16-prover~\citep{hermez2021rapidsnark} available.
+Circom compiles a circuit into a constraint system and a witness generation program, which derives an assignment for all (intermediary) signals from the input signals.
+SnarkJS~\citep{iden32022snarkjs} provides means to generate a \ac{crs} and derive proving and verification programs from the constraint system, described via \ac{r1cs}.
+By default, all signals remain private, and only explicitly defined output signals -- called ``public outputs'' -- are revealed to the verifier.
+The proving program includes two parts; witness (i.e., computational trace as described by the individual Signals) generation in \ac{wasm} and cryptographic proof generation and proof verification in Javascript (Node.js) for the Groth16 (circuit-specific trusted setup) and Plonk (universal trusted setup) proof system.
+For productive use, PolygonID has developed highly optimized \Cpp and Assembly-based witness generation~\citep{polygon2023witnesscalc} and an Assembly-based prover -- ``Rapidsnark'' -- for multiple platforms, such as Intel x86\_64, Linux/macOS ARM, Android, and iOS~\citep{polygon2023rapidsnark}.
 Moreover, witness generation, Groth16 proof generation, and proof verification can be conducted in Rust via the ark-circom crate~\citep{gaconst2022ark-circom}, based on the \ac{wasm} files, proving, and verification keys generated from Circom and SnarkJS.